ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 Deliberate practice is inherently unpleasant.
 It requires concentration, constant effort, and is accompanied by discomfort from admitting mistakes.
 Often the learner has to repeat the same exercises over and over again until the goal is achieved.

-Deliberate practice is impossible in some areas.
-There are three mandatory requirements for an area to obtain expert skills there:
+Deliberate practice is impossible in some fields.
+There are three mandatory requirements for an field to obtain expert skills there:

 1. The presence of a repeatable context with stable patterns.